+Emergency Medical Services

+CHLORINE

+Agent information:

-Emergency Medical Services CHLORINE Agent Information: Used as a drinking water and swimming pool disinfectant, as bleach, in chemical synthesis, in rubber and plastic production, and as a chemical warfare agent; Cl2.
+Chlorine (Cl2) can be used as a drinking water and swimming pool disinfectant, as bleach, in chemical synthesis, in rubber and plastic production, and as a chemical warfare agent.
 Chlorine is a yellow-green, noncombustible gas with a pungent, irritating odor.
 It is a strong oxidizing agent and can react explosively or form explosive compounds with many common substances.
 Chlorine is heavier than air and may collect in low-lying areas.
-Chlorine is toxicologically, part of a group of compounds known as moderately water-soluble irritant gases.
-Signs and Symptoms: Signs and symptoms vary depending on the route and level of exposure.
-Signs include pulmonary edema with some mucosal irritation (the greater the water solubility of the agent would lead to greater mucosal irritation), leading to ARDS or non-cardiogenic pulmonary edema, pulmonary infiltrate; symptoms include shortness of breath, chest tightness, wheezing, cough, laryngeal spasm, mucosal and dermal irritation and redness.
-Acute exposure to chlorine gas initially causes coughing, eye and nose irritation, lacrimation, and a burning sensation in the chest.
-Onset is 1-24 hours up to 72 hours, delayed onset is not common; but there may be a period of hours where patient is asymptomatic.
-Chlorine irritates the skin and can cause burning pain, inflammation, and blisters.
-Exposure to liquefied chlorine can result in frostbite.
-Route of Exposure: Utilize appropriate Level PPE as identified by the Environmental Protection Agency and Hazmat protocols.
+Chlorine is toxicologically part of a group of compounds known as moderately water-soluble irritant gases.
+Route of exposure:

 Primary route is inhalation.
-Significant dermal absorption or ingestion is unlikely; chlorine is a gas at room temperature.
-Chlorine gas is highly corrosive when it contacts moist tissues such as the eyes, skin and upper respiratory tract.
-Direct contact with liquid chlorine or concentrated vapor causes severe chemical burns. leading to cell death and ulceration.
+Significant dermal absorption or ingestion is unlikely since chlorine is a gas at room temperature.
+Chlorine gas is highly corrosive when it contacts moist tissues such as the eyes, skin, and upper respiratory tract.
+Direct contact with liquid chlorine or concentrated vapor causes severe chemical burns, leading to cell death and ulceration.
+Signs and symptoms: